espressomd/espresso/doc/sphinx/analysis.rst

 ^^^^^^^^^^^^^^^^^^^
 :meth:`espressomd.analyze.Analysis.calc_re`

-Returns the quadratic end-to-end-distance and its root averaged over all chains.
+Returns the mean end-to-end-distance and its standard deviation, as well as its mean squared value over all chains.

 .. _Radius of gyration: